dynamox-s-a/developer-challenges/README.md

           - Fix the consume of icon + machineCards data 29/05
           - create tests
-          - home screen
+          - building home page
-          - video use home screen
+          - video use home page
           - newreposity: upload json-server on vercel
           - newreposity: upload another project repository to integrate to json-server
           - newreposity: change de HTTP calls to vercel-server
           - create a skeleton components to isLoading state

   # challenges:
   - Aprender a como usar os estilos e design system do Material UI do zero